olemb/lib/README.rst

 My personal collection of useful Python functions.
 This lives in ``~/lib/python``.

- Feel free to cut and paste to your own projects.
+Feel free to cut and paste into your own projects.

 Examples